Hurryitup/excaliflow/README.md

 - React Flow for the editor surface (custom node types, minimap, snapping)
 - Zustand + Immer for state and undo/redo
 - Dagre for auto‑layout
-- Recharts for lightweight time‑series in the bottom panel
+- Recharts for lightweight time‑series in the bottom panel (optional)
 - ESLint + TypeScript strict configuration

 ### Project structure